 It can be challenging to isolate and prioritize your needle moving projects!

 Communication pathologist and cognitive neuroscientist Caroline Leaf wrote the human brain is designed to anticipate and hope for the best.

 That means conflict is jarring.
-When our direction is unclear, or plans are vague, we experience conflict.
-Mental conflict becomes toxic.
+When plans are vague, we live with toxic mental conflict.

-When we overthink, possibilities swim in our heads without a ship or a captain.
+When we overthink, ideas have no ship or a captain.
 We drown in a pool of anxiety, waiting for any distraction to consume our focus.